This post may contain affiliate links. See our affiliate disclaimer here.

 If none of the above RV futons fit your needs, there are several other alternatives to create extra sleeping space in your tiny home on wheels.
 All of the below guest bed options are compact, lightweight and will sleep at least one adult.

 Price: $139.99; Length: 29.5 inches

 If you do not have sufficient room for a sofa or loveseat, consider a convertible chair.
-Vonanda’s sleeper chair easily folds out into a twin bed.
-The comfortable cushions are covered in linen fabric and are available in denim blue (pictured), mustard or grey.
-A cushy pillow is also included.
+GIA’s tri-fold sleeper chair easily folds out into a twin bed.
+The comfortable cushions are filled with a high density foam.

 Price: $161 to $189 (depending on color): Length: 43.3 inches